apolloio/apollo-api-docs/source/includes/_enrichment.md

 domain (optional) | The person's company domain | apollo.io
 id (optional) |  The person's ID obtained from the search endpoint | "583f2f7ed9ced98ab5bfXXXX" linkedin_url (optional) | The person's linkedin URL | http://www.linkedin.com/in/tim-zheng
 reveal_personal_emails (optional) | Flag to reveal personal emails.
-Note: Personal emails will not be revealed for GDPR compliant regions | true reveal_phone_number (optional) | Flag to reveal phone number | true webhook_url (optional) | Webhook URL for sending 'reveal_phone_number' response | "https://example.com/hook"
+Default false.
+Note: Personal emails will not be revealed for GDPR compliant regions | false (default), true reveal_phone_number (optional) | Flag to reveal phone number.
+Default false.
+If you set to this true, Apollo will asynchronously verify direct dials for you, and you must specify a callback URL.
+Phone numbers requested via this method can also be downloaded in Settings->Direct Dials Requests UI. | false (default), true webhook_url (optional) | Webhook URL for sending 'reveal_phone_number' response | "https://example.com/hook"